What Happens If You Witness A Crime In Singapore? 4 Things To Do

 • Photographs and Videos: If it is safe and you are at a safe distance, use your mobile phone to take clear photos or videos of the scene, the accused person, any other witnesses, and other crucial elements like getaway vehicles or the direction the perpetrator fled.

-• Note Important Details: Sometimes, it’s not possible or safe to take photos.
-In such cases, as soon as you can, write down or record voice notes detailing everything you remember.
+• Note Important Details: Sometimes, taking photos is not safe or possible.
+In such cases, write down or record voice notes detailing everything you remember as soon as possible.

 This includes physical descriptions, car registration numbers, what the persons involved were wearing, and any conversation or sounds you heard.